Frequently Asked Questions

 Will my water be turned off?

-No. Your water will remain on while the field investigation is taking place.
+No. Your water will remain on while the field investigation takes place.

 How long will this take?